prateek3255/blog/src/blog/javascript-tips-for-react-developers.md

-{% headingWithLink "Be vigilant with dependency arrays" %}
+{% headingWithLink "5.
+Be vigilant with dependency arrays" %}

 The React hooks related to memoization([`useCallback`](https://reactjs.org/docs/hooks-reference.html#usecallback) and [`useMemo`](https://reactjs.org/docs/hooks-reference.html#usememo)) and the [`useEffect`](https://reactjs.org/docs/hooks-reference.html#useeffect) hook take a second argument as an array usually known as dependency array.